cayubweeums-repos/werk/README.md

 # werk
-werk is a workout app that I always wish was out there
+werk is a workout app that I always wished was out there

 # prereqs